Jalopy-Tech/HP-Omen-15-macOS/README.md

 - RealtekRTL8111.kext
 - USBInjectAll.kext
 - VoodooPS2Controller.kext
+- VoodooInput.kext
 - WhateverGreen.kext
+- AppleALC.kext
+- itlwm.kext

 I don't put any other kexts into Clover unless needed for booting macOS.
-In fact, after installation you can remove all kexts from Clover if you want (I just leave them there).
+Also install all of these kexts into macOS using **Hackintool**.